syncrosim/pysyncrosim/docs/quickstart.rst

 Create a New Project
 ^^^^^^^^^^^^^^^^^^^^
-Each SyncroSim Library contains one or more SyncroSim `Projects`_, each represented by an instance of class Project object in Pysyncrosim.
+Each SyncroSim Library contains one or more SyncroSim `Projects`_, each represented by an instance of class Project in Pysyncrosim.
 Projects typically store model inputs that are common to all your Scenarios.
 In most situations you will need only a single Project for your Library; by default each new Library starts with a single Project named "Definitions" (with a unique ``project_id`` = 1).
 The :meth:`~pysyncrosim.library.Library.projects()` method of the Libarry class is used to both create and retrieve Projects for a specific Library.

     .. _Projects: https://docs.syncrosim.com/how_to_guides/library_overview.html